 A native of Brooklyn, NY, Mr. Felder graduated from New York University with a B.A., studied medicine at the University of Bern College of Medicine in Switzerland, and received a JD from New York University School of Law.
 Soon after, he passed the bar exam and opened a private practice which he operated until he was named Assistant U.S. Attorney for the Eastern District of New York by Attorney General Robert F. Kennedy.
-Afterwards, he returned to his practice, where he continues to fervently represent his clients.
+Afterwards, he returned to his practice, where he continues to grow today.

-Over the years, Mr. Felder has utilized his knowledge to successfully fulfill numerous roles and appointments: he has been a faculty member at the Practicing Law Institute, Marymount College, and the Ethical Culture School; moderator for the National Conference on Child Abuse; appointed to the New York City Cultural Affairs Advisory Commission, the State Commission on Child Abuse, and the Committee on Character and Fitness; been on the board of directors of The Kidney & Urology Foundation of America and the Economic Development Corporation; served as Chairman of the New York State Commission on Judicial Conduct; and been a member of the American Bar Association, the New York City Bar Association, and the New York State Trial Lawyers Association.
-Outside of the law field, Mr. Felder has been, among other positions, the chairman of the National Kidney Foundation Auction, an honorary police commissioner of the New York City Police Department, and a grand marshal of the Israel Day Parade.
+In addition to representing clients, he has served as Chairman of the New York State Commission on Judicial Conduct and has been a member of the American Bar Association, the New York City Bar Association, and the New York State Trial Lawyers Association.
+He has been a moderator for the National Conference on Child Abuse and was appointed to the New York City Cultural Affairs Advisory Commission, the State Commission on Child Abuse, and the Committee on Character and Fitness; he has served on the board of directors of The Kidney & Urology Foundation of America and the Economic Development Corporation and as a faculty member at the Practicing Law Institute, Marymount College, and the Ethical Culture School.
+He has also been the chairman of the National Kidney Foundation Auction, an honorary police commissioner of the New York City Police Department, and a grand marshal of the Israel Day Parade.

 Mr. Felder is an Honorary Fellow in jurisprudence at Oxford University.